On Approximate Classification of Theories: Wide ultrafilters

-\begin{proposition} Let $\pi(x)$ be a partial $\Delta$-type over $A$.
+\begin{corollary} \begin{enumerate}[i.] \item Let $\pi(x)$ be a partial $\Delta$-type over $A$.
 If $\pi(x)$ is $I$-wide, then it extends to an $I$-wide complete $\Delta$-type over $A$.
-In particular, every partial wide type over $A$ extends to a complete wide type over $A$. \end{proposition} \begin{proof} This is immediate from Corollary \ref{I-BPI}. \end{proof}
+In particular, every partial wide type over $A$ extends to a complete wide type over $A$. \item If $\M$ is $\aleph_0+|A|^+$-saturated and $\pi(x)$ is a wide partial type over $A$, then there exists $a \in \M_x$ which is wide over $A$ and such that $\M \models \pi(a)$. \end{enumerate} \end{corollary}